RaquelFraktas/clean_your_bathroom_frontend/README.md

 # Let's clean your bathroom!

-For this project, I created a game with that give the player a time limit to clean up their bathroom before their mother comes home.
-If the player runs out of time, their mother will come crashing into the room and yell at you.
+For this project, I created a game with that give the player a time limit to clean up their bathroom.
 The models used

 User: